 (1) The perimeter of waterbodies that have no known connection to streams, other ponds, lakes or wetlands.

-(2) Stormwater management facilities or BMPs that are designed, constructed and maintained for the purposes of stormwater quality and/or quantity control, unless a buffer is expressly required by the design standards and criteria for the facility are provided in the manual.
+(2) Stormwater management facilities or BMPs that are designed, constructed and maintained for the purposes of stormwater quality and/or quantity control, unless expressly required by the design standards and criteria for the facility are provided in the manual.